weelink/FluentAssertions.NodaTime/docs/FluentAssertions.NodaTime/AssertionExtensions/Should.md

 # AssertionExtensions.Should method (25 of 26)

-Returns an [`ZonedDateTimeAssertions`](../ZonedDateTimeAssertions.md) object that can be used to assert an ZonedDateTime.
+Returns a [`ZonedDateTimeAssertions`](../ZonedDateTimeAssertions.md) object that can be used to assert a ZonedDateTime.

 ```csharp
 public static ZonedDateTimeAssertions Should(this ZonedDateTime zonedDateTime)